preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/read-knowledge-articles/index.rst

 You can click a tag to subscribe to all knowledge articles.

-**Note!** Tags are global, so when you subscribe to a tag, you subscribe to that tag in knowledge articles in ALL active communities.
+**Note!** Tags are global, so when you subscribe to a tag, you subscribe to that tag in knowledge articles in ALL active communities in the tenant.

-For more information, see: (link to be added)

 To go to a knowledge article, to read it or to comment (or both), click the link (the name).